Lyme disease and related tick-borne infections

 - If Lyme disease is not treated, more severe symptoms and complications can occur.
 These include arthritis, neurologic symptoms, or heart problems.

 Most cases of Lyme disease can be prevented or cured with prompt antibiotic treatment.
-Because most tick bites do not result in Lyme disease, doctors do not recommend antibiotics for every tick bite.
+Because most tick bites do not result in Lyme disease, antibiotics are not recommended for every tick bite.
 If a preventive antibiotic is needed, a single dose of doxycycline will suffice.
-To treat active disease, antibiotics are usually given for 2 - 4 weeks.
+To treat active disease, antibiotics are usually given for 2 to 4 weeks.
 Current guidelines do not recommend longer courses of antibiotic treatment for any stage or complication of Lyme disease.